Garlic Butter Shrimp and Steak. Surf meets turf in the most mouthwatering way!

 - 2 garlic cloves chopped

-- 1 tablespoon sweet & smoky mustard If you cannot find sweet and smoky mustard, add ½ teaspoon smoky paprika to 1 tablespoon yellow mustard
+- 1 tablespoon sweet & smoky mustard See the NOTES below if you cannot find sweet and smoky mustard.

 - 1 tablespoon honey